Federal Climate Funding > Workforce Development & Labor > I want:

 What does this funding get me?

-The Building Training and Assessment Centers (BTAC) Program will provide grants to institutions of higher education to establish building, training, and assessment centers.
-These BTACs will educate and train students and building performance professionals to deploy modern energy efficiency building technologies for small businesses and K-12 schools.
+The Building Training and Assessment Centers (BTAC) Program provided grants to institutions of higher education to establish building, training, and assessment centers.
+These BTACs will educate and train students and building performance professionals to deploy modern energy efficiency building technologies in small businesses and K-12 schools.

 Am I eligible?